The El Camino Travel Guide to Ho Chi Minh City

 Located in southeast Vietnam, Ho Chi Minh City is the largest city in the country, with over 8 million residents and 24 unique districts.
 Still commonly referred to as Saigon, the city was renamed in 1976 by the communist government in honor of the Marxist-Leninist leader, Ho Chi Minh.
 Before the Fall of Saigon in 1975, it was the capital of French Indochina and then the capital of South Vietnam.
 The city’s complex history, including French colonization and the Vietnam War, referred to as the American War by the Vietnamese, draws in millions of tourists every year.
 You will find most attractions in District 1, including French colonial architecture, vibrant markets, and the surrounding Saigon River.

-“Sometimes people feel frustrated when they visit Saigon because they couldn’t get to know the feel of the city better,” explains Jonathan Morana, ECT Clubhouse Travel Expert for Vietnam.
+“Sometimes people feel frustrated when they visit Saigon because they couldn’t get to know the feel of the city better,” explains Jonathan Morana, ECT Travel Expert for Vietnam.
 “That is why you need to take time to dig deeper.
 Spend time outside, getting lost, and talking to locals to start to understand this complex city.”
 We worked with Jonathan to curate a list of the best recommendations for getting to know the feel of the city at a deeper level.

 Stay